mrtomsblogg/mrtomsblogg.github.io/_posts/2025-05-26-Welander_conv_model.md

 Even though I don’t know if this model is experimentally realizable (take that as a challenge!), I like the way it communicates the role of buoyancy in a simple intuitive way.
 I’ve written the model in matlab and happy to share it if you like, just let me know.
 I can also show you the movie - it is way too long to include here.

 Can the model be applied to any geophysical process?
 I don’t know.
 There was a time when I wondered whether it in some sense could be applied to the Dansgaard-Oescher events, but I doubt it since salt and ice are implicated in these.
-Nonetheless, their repetitive character suggests that a relaxation process of some kind is involved.
+Nonetheless, their roughly periodic character suggests that a relaxation process of some kind is involved.

 - - - - -
 Welander, P., (1967).
 On the oscillatory instability of a differentially heated fluid loop.
 J. Fluid Mech., 29(1), 17-30.